Drogo of Metz: Career

-Drogo was also the most prominent figure at Louis the Pious’ deathbed.
-On his deathbed, Louis asked Drogo to send the royal regalia (crown and sword) to his son Lothar thus indicating the transfer of power.
+Drogo was asked by Louis, who was on his deathbed, to send the royal regalia (crown and sword) to his son Lothar thus indicating the transfer of power.
 Drogo took charge of his remains and had them transported from the island in the Rhine where he died.
 The Annales Fuldenses record that "Druogonem archicapellum et Adalbertum comitem" (Arch-chaplain Drogo and Count Adalbert) were sent to the east bank of the Rhine in 840 to take the body to Metz where Drogo presided over the funeral rites.
 The Sepulchre of Louis the Pious in St. Arnulf in Metz has often been considered as representative of the family tradition.
 Arnulf of Metz, mayor of the palace in Austrasia, is supposed to be the progenitor of the Carolingians (Arnulflings).
 But in fact, Saint-Arnulf of Metz was primarily a burial place for the women of the Carolingian family.
 Before or after Louis the Pious, no Carolingian king was buried there.
 One could instead see this sepulchre as a sign of archbishop Drogo's ambition of elevating his city of Metz by making it the cradle of the Carolingian family.
 In all probability he wished to establish Saint- Arnoul, whose patron saint was a family ancestor, as the royal mausoleum of the Carolingians (see K.U.
 Jaschke, Die Karolingergenealogien aus Metz, in list of sources).

-In 844, when Sergius was elected Pope Sergius II, Emperor Lothar sent his son Louis to Rome accompanied by Drogo who had recently been raised from bishop to archbishop of Metz.
-Sergius appointed Drogo his Vicar apostolic for the Frankish lands of France and Germany.
+In 844 following the election of Pope Sergius II, Drogo was sent by Emperor Lothar to accompany Louis to Rome.
+Drogo had just recently been raised from bishop to archbishop of Metz.
+He was appointed his Vicar apostolic for the Frankish lands of France and Germany by Sergius.
 Drogo also served as Vicar to Pope Leo IV and Benedict III in France.

-In October 844, the three sons of Louis the Pious (brothers Lothar, Louis the German and Charles the Bald) met at Thionville to attempt to unite the three portions of the kingdom in peace.
-Drogo presided over the assembly and offered his support to Lothar.
-His control over the assembly came to nothing as the attempt was referred for future action and eventually Drogo ceased to preside.
+In October 844, Drogo presided over an assembly where the three sons of Louis the Pious (brothers Lothar, Louis the German and Charles the Bald) met at Thionville to attempt to unite the three portions of the kingdom in peace.
+He and offered his support to Lothar, but his control over the assembly came to nothing as the attempt was referred for future action.
 Drogo supported Louis the Pious in 839-40 during the Third Civil War between Louis and his sons.
 Once Louis died, he supported Lothar then changed sides to support Charles in 841, then changed back to support Lothar.